jjdenis/eve-restangular-demo/README.md

 A minimal demo of eve and restangular.
 ======================================

-I am trying to get to grips with eve and restangular, I will report my porgress in this repository so it can help others and maybe to get help myself.
+I am trying to get to grips with eve and restangular.

+I will report my progress in this repository so it can help others following my same path.

-I went through all the steps to quick start eve: http://python-eve.org/quickstart.html
+First I went through all the steps to quick start eve: http://python-eve.org/quickstart.html

 To be able go through the quickstart I have completed these steps: